 Weight – Women must have a BMI (body mass index) of more than 19 and less than 30; Men must have a BMI of less than 30.

 Welfare of the child – The welfare of any resulting children is paramount.
 In order to take into account the welfare of the child, the clinician should consider factors which are likely to cause serious physical, psychological or medical harm, either to the child to be born or to any existing children of the family.
-This is a requirement of the licensing body, the Human Fertilisation and Embryology Authority (HFEA).
+This is a requirement of the licencing body, the Human Fertilisation and Embryology Authority (HFEA).
 There is an explicit and recorded assessment that the social circumstances of the family unit have been considered within the context of the assessment of the welfare of the child.
 This will include consideration of factors such as parental smoking, alcohol and recreational drug use.

 Previous children – Restricted to couples with no children living with them, as their place of residency (where children are classed as under 18 years).